actes2/omni_deployable_opencv/readme.md

 The only thing you need to actually do in this context is include a template.png (Or scrub that out of the Dockerfile yourself) and throw in your executable with the name *./opencv_app* that's really all there is to it.

 You can then deploy this on any architecture and distro so long as it has _apt_ and _sudo_ along with an internet connection and the ability to properly run docker.

-## Why does this exist

-Because I got really tired of recompiling OpenCV dependencies in my own projects and cross compiling is miserable for GoCV.
-This solves **both** of those problems.